© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

-Our management processes focus on three principal aspects to ensure the most effective solution to your pest problem.
+Our management processes focus on 3 principal aspects to ensure the most effective solution to your pest problem.
 These cover the areas of Prevention, Inspection and Control.

-Denying access to these stored product pests entering your premises should be the first line of defense.
+Denying access to these stored product pests entering your premises should be the first line of defence.

 High standards of hygiene and sanitation need to be maintained at all times throughout the year particularly in the warmer months when the temperature can expedite the development of stored insect pests.

-Stored insect pest infestations in premises can be confined to a small area, such as a bag or pallet of raw material.
-However, if left undected, infestations can disperse rapidly throughout the premises.
-Therefore, it is important that vigilant regular inspections and monitoring is an integral part of the management of stored insect pests.
+Stored insect pest infestations in premises can be confined to a small area such as a bag or pallet of raw material, however if left undetected infestations can disperse rapidly throughout the premises, therefore it is important that vigilant regular inspections and monitoring is an integral part of the management of stored insect pests.

 Inspect incoming raw materials - Incoming stock should be inspected in an area away from the main storage area for any evidence of live pest activity.
 If found it should be immediately rejected and returned to the supplier.